HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART2.md

 - By default, if the element is inside a container and we apply absolute on the element then it will relative to the body top left corner, but if we apply absolute on the container as well then it will be relative to that container.

 - Relative Positioning - in this, other elements do not ignore its width and height.
 It doesn’t take out from the document flow.
 The original space will be maintained.
 The bottom: 0 value will make it to stay as it is because the bottom will be the same bottom of the element unlike absolute which will move it to the bottom of the window.
 And setting the position of the container element as relative does nothing at all unlike absolute positioning.
 If we have container with relative positioning and element as absolute, then the element will be relative to the container.

 - Z-index – it allows us to control the stacking order of the elements.
 It will start from the negative value -1 and all the way up to highest z-index value.

-- We should not have an orphan character on a new line, we can use typogrify module to make last two letters with “no break space” on every line.
+- We should not have an orphan character on a new line, we can use typography module to make last two letters with “no break space” on every line.

 - The full form of SASS is syntactically awesome stylesheets.